fly-apps/fly-laravel-litefs/README.md

 ```
 exec litefs mount
 ```

+---

+Lastly, additional LiteFS-specific configuration files should be created to successfully run LiteFS in a Laravel web application:

 ### [etc/litefs.yml](https://github.com/fly-apps/fly-laravel-litefs/blob/main/etc/litefs.yml)
 This file serves as the configuration reference LiteFS will use on `litefs mount` above.
 You can find a whole reference on it [here](https://fly.io/docs/litefs/config/#config-file-search-path).
 This section highlights the Laravel-config relevant parts of the [file](https://github.com/fly-apps/fly-laravel-litefs/blob/main/etc/litefs.yml) we've created for this repository.